 Providing there are no medical contraindications to moderately vigorous exercise or stair-stepping, the subject is required to step onto and off a low step at a rate set by the beat on the accompanying CD.
 Every 2 minutes an instruction is given asking the tester to record the subject’s exercise heart rate and perceived exertion (RPE) – and the stepping rate is then increased slightly.
 The Test continues in this progressive manner until the subject reaches 80%HRMax and/or reports a moderately vigorous level of exertion (RPE=14).
 Aerobic capacity is then calculated by entering the exercise heart rates into the bespoke CST Software (or by using the appropriate CST Graphical Datasheet).
 The Test lasts for a maximum of 10 minutes.

 Technical Note: CST utilises the well-established linear relationship between oxygen cost, heart rate and workload together with ACSM’s metabolic cost of stepping equation, thus enabling aerobic capacity to be predicted from a statistical line of best fit (1,2,3).

 Many workplaces now have recommended aerobic capacity standards for certain groups of workers and CST is a highly suitable assessment tool for ‘fitness to work’ examinations.
 Whilst a number of industries test all subjects on a standard step height (e.g. 30cms for UK Fire Service (4) and Commercial Divers (5)), CST can also be administered using different step heights (15, 20, 25 and 30cms), thereby accommodating a wide range of ages and abilities with no gender bias.
 Guidelines for selecting step height are given in the CST Manual.
-It is also a useful tool in a variety clinical and rehabilitation settings to monitor patient aerobic fitness, recovery and exercise tolerance.
+It is also a useful tool in a variety of clinical and rehabilitation settings to monitor patient aerobic fitness, recovery and exercises tolerance.

 Relevance to occupational health practitioners.